Computer network: The internet (1974 – present)

 In 1995, the transmission speed capacity for Ethernet increased from 10 Mbit/s to 100 Mbit/s.
 By 1998, Ethernet supported transmission speeds of 1 Gbit/s.
-Subsequently, higher speeds of up to 400 Gbit/s were added (As of 2025).
+Subsequently, higher speeds of up to 800 Gbit/s were added (As of 2025).
 The scaling of Ethernet has been a contributing factor to its continued use.
+In the 1980s and 1990s, as embedded systems were becoming increasingly important in factories, cars, and airplanes, network protocols were developed to allow the embedded computers to communicate.
+In the late 1990s and 2000s, ubiquitous computing and an Internet of Things became popular.